-All this, just minus the buyer’s remorse since items here can cost as little as $10 a piece.
+All this, just minus the buyer’s remorse since items here can cost as little as $10 apiece.

-In that case, I’ll take the entire store, wrapped please.
+In that case, I’ll take the entire store, wrapped, please.

-This vintage style boutique in Williamsburg was started in 2007 by Wendy Chung and sells items that are predominantly imported from Japan, Korea, and Hong Kong.
+After all, this vintage-style boutique in Williamsburg was started in 2007 by Wendy Chung and sells items that are predominantly imported from Japan, Korea, and Hong Kong.

 Just think fun, flirty, and feminine, but with a dash of Asian funk thrown in for good measure.